VakhoKontridze/VCore/README.md

 ## Demo

-Project contains demo app, that can be used to test functionality of the package.
+Package contains demo app, that can be used to test functionality of the package.

 ## Installation